Three young students hang out on their college campus.

 • Contact and other personal information

-☑ Check your credit report for any negative or inaccurate information that could hurt your chances of approval (high credit utilization ratio, late payments, etc.)
+☑ Check your credit report for any negative or inaccurate information that could hurt your chances of approval.
+If you see any errors, submit a request to fix them.
+And if you see negative factors like high credit utilization or late payments, consider improving them before applying.

 ☑ Initiate a credit line increase request through your credit card account online portal, through your mobile app, or by calling the customer service number on the back of your card.